GoldenbyteGH/PickMotivationalQuotes/README.md

 Category | varchar(255) | YES  |     | NULL
 ID | int(11)      | NO   | PRI | NULL    | auto_increment

-The Blog Landing Page  has an inclusion of two subpages which are shared with the host and which are overwritten by this script
+The Blog's Page has two inclusions of subpages which are shared with the host.

  -  quotes.html
  -  author.html